Qiskit/documentation/mdx-guide.md

 }
 ```

-Warning: In any case, try to avoid using hyphens, colons, semicolons, backticks, and pipes when writing the `title` and `description`.
+Avoid using hyphens, colons, semicolons, backticks, and pipes when writing the `title` and `description`.
 These characters might be used differently in other languages, and their use might complicate the translation process.
-The Globalization Pipeline could replace them with other symbols that could change their meaning or even break the page.
+Our translation tooling often replaces them with other symbols that could change their meaning or even break the page.

 ## Links